-- 1. Full claiming of Capital Redemption Allowance on mining capital expenditure (Special Mining leases claim the allowances over four years). - 2.
-Income tax on special mining leases is at a special rate of 15% (compared to 25% for others). - 3.
-Use of rebates on imported capital equipment that suppresses customs duty and VAT. - 4.
-Use of double taxation agreements (DTAs) that provides for lower rates of withholding taxes on payments to foreign services providers.
+- Full claiming of Capital Redemption Allowance on mining capital expenditure (Special Mining leases claim the allowances over four years). - Income tax on special mining leases is at a special rate of 15% (compared to 25% for others).

+- Use of rebates on imported capital equipment that suppresses customs duty and VAT. - Use of double taxation agreements (DTAs) that provides for lower rates of withholding taxes on payments to foreign services providers. - 90 days deferment of collection of VAT on importation of capital goods.